vinodkumarhs1962/skinspire_V2/Project_docs/Universal Engine/Universal view Engine/old files/Universal Search-List-View Architecture v2.md

 ### **Core Principle: Enhance, Don't Replace**

-This universal architecture **seamlessly integrates** with your existing SkinSpire HMS structure by:
+This universal architecture **seamlessly integrates** with your existing Skinspire HMS structure by:

 - ✅ **Leveraging your established directories** (`app/config/`, `app/services/`, `app/views/`, etc.)
 - ✅ **Following your naming conventions** and architectural patterns